SamBumgardner/Intro-To-Video-Game-Development/syllabus.md

  * 60% and above is a D
  * below 60% is an F

-The numeric requirements for letter grades may be lowered to reflect a curve but will not be raised.
+I don't expect there to be any grade-curving in this class, but I reserve the right to do so if I consider it necessary.

-An “W” grade for this course cannot be assigned after the [deadline in the academic calendar](http://calendar.missouristate.edu/viewevent.aspx?eventid=87835&occurrenceid=155456).
+An “W” grade for this course cannot be assigned after the [deadline in the academic calendar](http://calendar.missouristate.edu/event/91738/164668).

 ### Examinations
-There will be none.
+None.

 ### Important Notes on Grading
 The best way to improve your course grade is to submit assignments on time.